lukegibson101/snake-game/README.md

 * The Haptics effect JavaScript file for Android phones was taken from (http://hapticsjs.org/)
 * The script to enable controller inputs was taken from (https://github.com/alvaromontoro/gamecontroller.js/)
 * Favicon images were generated with (https://realfavicongenerator.net/)

+### Thanks
+* [Richard Wells](https://github.com/D0nni387) - Code Institute mentor who's advice and guidance supported me in the completion of this project and encouraged me to go above and beyond what I thought I could achieve.